appcelerator-forks/appcelerator-training.TiSchool/course_structure.md

 # Course Structure Suggestions

-How you structure the class is up to you, the teacher.
+How you structure the class is up to you as the teacher.
 But we recommend you follow a structure similar to the one below to create a dynamic, self-driven, and engaging experience.

 The course materials include: